 In the last installment of my Keystones of a Scout series, Observation, I briefly touched on the importance of being able to remember what you observe.
 Memory, indeed, is a very important skill to have, especially as a Scout.
 In order to Be Prepared, we need to learn and remember many important skills such as First Aid, rescue procedures, and etc.

-So today, I’m going to start a short series of posts on how to improve your memory.
 I’ve read several books on the subject and even took a course on it.
 Unfortunately, I cannot claim to be a memory master, but after learning these skills, I’ve noticed many aspects of learning come easier to me.
 As with anything, you will get better at it the more you practice it.

 I’m going to try to keep these posts short and practical.
 In this post in particular, I’m going to cover some of the basic principles of memory and how our brains memorize information.
 It is important for all Scouts to improve their memory; there is the possibility that someday your life or somebody else’s might depend upon you remembering the right information at the right time.